metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 For the Bills, Devin Singletary seems more and more a liability.
 Not much football IQ nor much willingness to make the tough catches.

+Once again, brilliant end-of-half play-calling from Andy Reid helped Kansas post another 3 points to close out the first half.

+Finally, Josh Allen punishes the Chiefs for their blitzing.

 ***

 ## Cardinals @ Seahawks